briandoylegit/Axe/README.md

 ## About

-K67 is a very simple map based tool created for the purpose of demonstrating the effectivness of using LIDAR and readily available aerial imagery, to locate Irish Archaeological Features.
+axe.html is a very simple map based web page created for the purpose of demonstrating the effectivness of using LIDAR and readily available aerial imagery, to locate Irish Archaeological Features.
 Essentially just a webpage, K67 uses the brilliant Leaflet mapping framework to present a collection of Map and Overlay layers which can be used to identify features in the Irish landscape and easily determine if features have a record associated with them in the the National Monuments Database.

 ### Copyright